Starting a business in California is an exciting and rewarding experience.

-Applying for business licenses and permits is a crucial step in setting up your business.
+Applying for business licenses and permits is a crucial step when you want to start a business in California.
 If you have any questions about this, you can ask a business lawyer to help you with this step.

 6. File a DBA (if necessary)

-You need to file a “Doing Business As” (DBA), also known as a Fictitious Business Name, if you’re creating a business that is different from the officially registered name of your LLC or Corporation or from your personal name.
+You need to file a “Doing Business As” (DBA), also known as a Fictitious Business Name, if you’re starting a business in California that is different from the officially registered name of your LLC or Corporation or from your personal name.

 When you form a business, the legal name of the business defaults to the name of the LLC or Corporation or person or entity that owns the business, unless you choose to rename it and register it as a DBA name.

 For example, Bob Smith sets up a dry cleaning business.
-Rather than operate under his own name, Bob instead chooses to name his business: “Bob Smith Dry Cleaning”.
+Rather than operating under his own name, Bob instead chooses to name his business: “Bob Smith Dry Cleaning.”
 This name is considered an assumed name and Bob will need to register a DBA.

-The legal name of your business is required on all government forms and applications, including your application for employer tax IDs, licenses and permits.
+If you want to know how to open a business in California, you should also be knowing that the legal name of your business is required on all government forms and applications, including your application for employer tax IDs, licenses, and permits.

 Filing your DBA is done either with your county clerk’s office or with your state government, depending on where your business is located.
 There are a few states that do not require the registering of DBA.